MattPickard/Project_Portfolio/Memior Project/README.md

 <a name="data"></a>
 ## Data

-The dataset is a memoir written by my grandfather called "My Life Story".
-The memoir is about 42,000 words which I split into 10 chapters.
-Each chapter was saved as a separate PDF file so I could practice implementing pipelines that preprocess PDF documents.
+The dataset consists of my grandfather's memoir titled "My Life Story," consisting of approximately 42,000 words, of which I divided into 10 chapters.
+Each chapter was saved as a separate PDF file, allowing me to practice implementing pipelines that preprocess PDF documents.

 <a name="basic-rag"></a>
 ## Basic RAG Implementation